By: Nicholas King.

 Despite the different types of cigarette manufacturers, most cigarettes are produced in the same way.
 The amount of nicotine contained in cigarettes ranges from 8 mg to 20 mg of nicotine but most cigarettes have an average amount of 12 mg of nicotine.
 Various brands contain different amounts of nicotine.
 This is not, however, the amount ingested by the consumer.
 A smoker ingests 1 mg of nicotine from smoking one cigarette.

-Nicotine takes under 10 seconds to reach a person’s brain and takes five minutes to reach the central nervous system.
+Stated by Smokefree.gov, Nicotine reaches your brain within 10 seconds and takes five minutes to reach the central nervous system.
 Traces of nicotine are not detectable a few days after smoking a cigarette.
 When smoking, nicotine contained in cigarettes is attached to tar inside the smoke and absorbed into the lungs.
 Tar, however, takes more time to be absorbed into the lungs than nicotine.
 Repeated exposure of the lungs to tar creates a buildup that kills lung tissues.

 Popcorn lung is an irreversible lung disease medically known as bronchiolitis obliterans.
 Exposure to diacetyl, a tobacco additive found in a cigarette, increases one’s chances of contracting popcorn lung.
 E-liquid vendors also use diacetyl as a flavoring used in electronic cigarettes.
 Since safe blending of e-liquids demands professional knowledge and a lot of care with attention to detail, users are recommended to buy e-liquids from vendors that supply e-liquids that meet professional lab standards.